EpiLink/EpiLink/docs/Api.md

 Registration state is maintained with a `RegisterSessionId` header, which you SHOULD include in all calls.

-If you do not have any, (e.g. this is your first API request), you can call any API endpoint: the back-end will generate a session ID and give it back to you.
+If you do not have any, (e.g. this is your first API request), you can call any registration API endpoint: the back-end will generate a session ID and give it back to you.

 The OAuth2 design is like so:

 * The API consumer (typically the EpiLink front-end) does the first part of the OAuth2 flow (that is, retrieving the access code).
 For this, the API can get the initial
-* The consumer then sends this ac
+* The consumer then sends this access code with the [`POST /register/authcode/<service>`](#post-registerauthcodeservice) endpoints.

 ### Objects

 #### RegistrationInformation

+This object provides information on the current registration's process status and information.
+It can be obtained by calling [`GET /register/info`](#get-information---get-registerinfo) or in the responses of most endpoints.

 ```json5
 {